carpentries/lesson-development-training/episodes/episodes.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 ## Defining Episode-level Learning Objectives

-In _Defining Lesson Objectives_,
-you created a list of the learning objectives for your lesson as a whole.
-This process is helpful as a way to set the end goal and, coupled with the expected prior knowledge of the target audience you identified, describe the scope of the lesson.

 Now that we have broken those lesson-level learning objectives into episodes, we can use the same approach for the individual episodes of a lesson,